ajpsyk/ajpsyk/README.md

 <br>
 I specialize in JavaScript and have experience working with technologies like React and Node.js.
 I also have experience working with PostgreSQL and Express.
 Take a look at my work or get in touch!
 <br>
-- 📍 Based in Las Vegas, NV
+- 📍 Based in Seattle, WA
 - 😄 Pronouns: he/him/his

 ## Technical Skills